Application instructions

 » How it the project relevant with respect to the aims of the foundation?

-» Present situation, current international knowledge/research (including references) and conclusions.
+» Present situation, current international knowledge/research (including references) and conclusions

-» Material and methods
+» Material and methods for conducting the study

 » Expected results and their importance/significance.
 How are the results to be evaluated?
 How will the project be documented and disseminated?